Transcript: Phytates for the Treatment of Cancer

 They found no significant associations between polyp formation and overall change in fruit and vegetable consumption; however, those with the greatest increase in bean intake only had about a third of the odds of advanced polyps popping up.
 Yes, it could have been the fiber in the beans, but there’s lots of fiber in fruits and vegetables too.
 So maybe it was the phytate.

 So what happens if you give phytates to breast cancer patients?
-Although few case studies in which phytates were given in combination with chemotherapy clearly showed encouraging data.
-Organized, controlled, randomized clinical studies were never done, until now.
+Although few case studies in which phytates were given in combination with chemotherapy clearly showed encouraging data but organized, controlled, randomized clinical studies were never organized, until now.
 Fourteen women with invasive breast cancer divided into two randomized groups.
 One group got extra phytates, the other got placebo.
 At the end of six months, the phytate group had a better quality of life, significantly more functionality, and fewer symptoms from the chemo, not getting the drop in immune cells and platelets one normally experiences.

 For example there used to be a concern that phytate consumption might lead to calcium deficiency, but in fact researchers discovered the opposite to be true, phytates protecting against osteoporosis.
 In essence, phytate has many characteristics of a vitamin, contrary to the established and, unfortunately, still existing dogma among nutritionists about its “anti-nutrient” role.